Doctor of Occupational Therapy FAQ

 No, students entering with an undergraduate degree will participate in a 3-year graduate program through which they will earn the Doctor of Occupational Therapy degree.

 Q. What is the application process?

 The OTD program at Western New England participates in the Occupational Therapy Centralized Application Service (OTCAS).
 All applicants are required to apply on-line through the OTCAS.
-The program will begin accepting applications for the fall, 2017.
+The program is accepting applications for the fall 2018.
 You can apply online at http://portal.otcas.org.

 Q. Is there a requirement that applicants for an entry-level doctoral degree in occupational therapy have a particular type of undergraduate degree?

 All undergraduate degrees, regardless of the type, will be considered for admission, however, the applicant must have earned the baccalaureate degree from an accredited institution of higher education with a minimum CGPA of 3.0.
 All applicants will be required to successfully complete prerequisite coursework prior to admission to the OTD program.

 Q. I understand that the OTD program at Western New England University is in the process of acquiring accreditation status.
 What does “developing program status” mean, and am I at risk for enrolling in a program that is not yet accredited?